boydaihungst/gvfs.yazi/README.md

 > - Put files in Trash bin won't work on some protocols (Android MTP), use permanently delete instead.
 > - Scheme/Mount URIs shouldn't contain password, because they are saved as plain text in `yazi/config/gvfs.private`.
 > - MTP, GPhoto2, AFC, Hard disk/drive are listed automatically.
 So you also don't need to add them via `add-mount`
-> - Google Drive, One drive are mounted automatically via GNOME Online Accounts (GOA).
+> - Google Drive, One drive are created via GNOME Online Accounts (GOA).
 So you don't need to add them via `add-mount`.
 >   Guide to setup [GNOME_ONLINE_ACCOUNTS_GOA.md](./GNOME_ONLINE_ACCOUNTS_GOA.md)

 ## Preview